ibm-cloud-docs/watsonxdata/known_issues.md

+## Presto CLI password size limitation and connection issue
+{: #known_issue15759}

+Presto CLI supports a maximum password size of 1 KB (1024 bytes).
+If the password exceeds this size, Presto CLI cannot establish a connection.

-## The timestamptz datatype is not supported for an ORC table during the upgrade of watsonx.data web console
+## The timestamptz datatype is not supported for an ORC table during the upgrade of {{site.data.keyword.lakehouse_short}} web console
 {: #known_issue22118}

 ## Database names containing hyphens or spaces cannot be queried by the Spark engine in a Python notebook, even when the appropriate Spark access control extension has been added.